Previous Post: Swayambhunath – Buddha Eyes Over the Kathmandu Valley

 This brief Youtube video of the stupa area filmed on May 9th is worth watching –

 So is this Youtube video from mid-November of 2015.
 It shows the stupa without the box and the spire on top of the dome.
-On the platform, you can see all the bricks as workers reconstruct it.
+You can see all the bricks on the platform as workers reconstruct it.
 Click here to access it.

 Nepal’s Kathmandu Valley